schoenemeyer/WRF-Azure/README.md

 ```
 wget https://hpccenth2lts.blob.core.windows.net/wrf/wrf.zip
 ```

+Usually scientists want to focus on the algorithm, instead of scalability, underlying hardware infrastructure and high availability.
+[Azure Batch service](https://docs.microsoft.com/en-us/azure/batch/batch-technical-overview) creates and manages a pool of compute nodes (virtual machines), installs the applications you want to run, and schedules jobs to run on the nodes.
+There is no cluster or job scheduler software to install, manage, or scale.
+Instead, you use [Batch APIs and tools](https://docs.microsoft.com/en-us/azure/batch/batch-apis-tools), command-line scripts, or the Azure portal to configure, manage, and monitor your jobs.

 We are assuming you already created the Storage Account as well as the Batch Account using Azure Portal or Azure CLI (see the Troubleshooting section).
 Following preparation steps must be executed.